chipsalliance/VeeRwolf/README.md

 For Nexys A7, OpenOCD is used to write to Flash.
 As the connection to the SPI Flash goes through the FPGA, this consists of a two-stage process where a proxy FPGA image is first written, which will handle communication between OpenOCD and the SPI Flash

 1. Obtain the proxy FPGA image from [here](https://github.com/quartiq/bscan_spi_bitstreams/blob/master/bscan_spi_xc7a100t.bit) and place it in `$WORKSPACE`
-2. Run `openocd -c "set BINFILE $IMAGE" -f $SWERVOLF_ROOT/data/swervolf_nexys_write_flash.cfg`, where `$IMAGE` is the path to the uImage file that should be written to Flash
+2. Run `openocd -c "set BINFILE $IMAGE" -f $VEERWOLF_ROOT/data/veerwolf_nexys_write_flash.cfg`, where `$IMAGE` is the path to the uImage file that should be written to Flash

 ### Set up SPI uImage loader

-The final step is to prepare the bootloader for SweRVolf which will be responsible for reading the image from Flash, copy it to RAM and execute it.
+The final step is to prepare the bootloader for VeeRwolf which will be responsible for reading the image from Flash, copy it to RAM and execute it.
 This process is the same for both simulation and hardware targets.
 Note that both the `spi_tb` target and `nexys_a7` target will have this as the default boot loader so in most cases nothing else needs to be done.
 There are however a couple of defines in `sw/spi_uimage_loader.S` that might need to be adjusted if the SPI controller is mapped to another base address or if the image is not stored at address 0 in the Flash.

 ### Serial boot